 Crack is a form of smokeable cocaine that is more intense as well as cheaper and easier to buy.
 The high is similar to the feeling of cocaine, but is shorter in duration, making it incredibly addictive and dangerous.
 Crack is made with cocaine and other ingredients such as baking soda or ammonia, and cooked into a “rock.”

-Treatment for Cocaine Addiction in West Palm Beach, Florida
+Cocaine Addiction Rehab in West Palm Beach, Florida

-Ambrosia Treatment Center with locations in West Palm Beach, Singer Island and Port St. Lucie, Florida offers drug rehab treatment to help you or your loved one start their recovery.
+Ambrosia Treatment Center with locations in West Palm Beach, Singer Island and Port St. Lucie, Florida offers drug rehab treatment to help you or your loved one start their recovery from cocaine addiction.
 Take a look at our admissions process and get started right away.

 After completing treatment, 12-step programs can greatly aid those who are recovering from addiction to drugs like cocaine and crack.
 Active involvement in these programs helps to prevent a relapse, especially in the early period of sobriety.